Sumalee Montano

-Sumalee Montano is an American actress and film producer.
+Sumalee Montano is an American actress.
 Originally, she worked as an investment bank analyst in New York City and Hong Kong before starting her acting career.

 For TV and film, Montano has appeared on Close to Home, Days of Our Lives, Nashville, Scandal, The Young and the Restless, This Is Us, and Veep.
-As a voice actress, she has provided the voice of Pudding in Space Channel 5 and Sonic & All-Stars Racing Transformed, Arcee on Transformers: Prime, Cali in the Skylanders series, Katana on Beware the Batman, the President in Saints Row IV, the female Inquisitor in Dragon Age: Inquisition and Yuna in Ghost of Tsushima.
+As a voice actress, she has provided the voice of Pudding in Space Channel 5 and Sonic & All-Stars Racing Transformed, Arcee on Transformers: Prime, Cali in the Skylanders series, Katana on Beware the Batman, the President in Saints Row IV, the female Inquisitor in Dragon Age: Inquisition and Yuna in Ghost of Tsushima and Maria Santiago in The Loud House and The Casagrandes.
 She has also guest-starred as Nila on the web series Critical Role.

 She resides and works in Los Angeles.

 Early life

 Montano is of Filipino and Thai descent and grew up mostly in the United States, but also spent a few years in Bangkok, Thailand.
 During her high school career, she began acting as an extracurricular activity.
 Her great-uncle is Filipino actor and writer Severino Montano.